Jacob-Chmura/Jacob-Chmura.github.io/_pages/teaching.md

 layout: page
 permalink: /music/
 title: music
 description: In my free time, I like to dj.
-Here are several mixes I put together.
+Here are some of my mixes.
 nav: true
 nav_order: 5
 display_categories: [Drum & Bass]